-The course will introduce participants to the open-source statistical software R. R is a highly versatile software environment suitable for introductory and advanced quantitative social science and data analysis.
+The course will introduce participants to the open-source statistical software R, with the goal of empowering participants to write and use R code for a wide variety of quantitative applications.
+R is a highly versatile software environment suitable for introductory and advanced quantitative social science and data analysis.
 The course offers participants a near-complete foundation to use R in other courses at ESS.

 Specifically, the course will explore the following topics: